 None of the funds under this program will be used for any activity specifically designed to urge or influence a State or local legislator to favor or oppose the adoption of any specific legislative proposal pending before any State or local legislative body.
 Such activities include both direct and indirect (e.g., "grassroots") lobbying activities, with one exception.
 This does not preclude a State official whose salary is supported with NHTSA funds from engaging in direct communications with State or local legislative officials, in accordance with customary State practice, even if such communications urge legislative officials to favor or oppose the adoption of a specific pending legislative proposal.

 XXIV.
-CERTIFICATION REGARDING DEBARMENT AND SUSPENSION (applies to subrecipients as well as States)
+CERTIFICATION REGARDING DEBARMENT AND SUSPENSION

-Instructions for Primary Certification (States)
+Instructions for Primary Tier Participant Certification (States)